 The most common complaint from job seekers is that they never hear anything after their interview.

-Providing feedback to unsuccessful candidates should be considered part of the recruitment process.
+Rejecting candidates is part of the recruitment process.

 It is in your interests, because it demonstrates you are serious and that you care about what you do.
+After all your candidate more than likely took time off work to come to meet with you, probably did the best they could at interview, so please have the decency to call them and let them down over the phone personally.
 The candidate will respect you for it and remember that you called them back.

 It is also very much in the candidate’s interest to hear why they didn’t get the job.